alphagov/reliability-engineering/source/documentation/monitoring-alerts/create-edit-alerts-using-prometheus.md

 - metric's patterns
 - Service Level Objective

-For new alerts, you may need to experiment with different thresholds until you find one that fits your chosen type of alert, priorities and the patterns of your metric.

 ### Create the alerting rule

 Alerting rules are defined in YAML format in a config file in the [prometheus-aws-configuration-beta][2] repository.
 Each product team should use their own file for their alerting rules.